Sciebo-RDS/Sciebo-RDS/docs/docs/documentation/development/contributing/developing-connectors.md

 ## Containerisation

-Place your connector inseide of a docker container, so it can be used in a kubernetes environment.
-All your configuration should be able through environment variables or a single file, which is placed in a single, very specific file location.
+Place your connector inside of a docker container, so it can be used in a kubernetes environment.
+All your configuration should be available through environment variables or a single configuration file, placed in a single, very specific file location.